cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/example-cesium-vis/README.md

 Additional formats, provided they are supported by Cesium JS, can be added but will require development resource from the team at CMCL.
 Get in touch with them for details.

-At the time of writing, client-side styling is not implemented (i.e. you cannot specify styling in the JSON files as you can do for Mapbox visualisations).
-Style options for 3D data should be baked into the associated model files, whilst styling for 2D data (provided via WMS) should be carried out on the server (more information on server-side styling can be found [here](https://docs.geoserver.org/stable/en/user/styling/index.html)).
+At the time of writing, client-side styling is limited to 3D tilesets and must be expressed in literal JSON objects using [Cesium's styling API](https://cesium.com/learn/cesiumjs-learn/cesiumjs-3d-tiles-styling/).
+More complex style options for 3D data should be baked into the associated model files, whilst all styling for 2D data (provided via WMS) should be carried out on the server (more information on server-side styling can be found [here](https://docs.geoserver.org/stable/en/user/styling/index.html)).

 ## Configuration